Creating an UbiFunction

 You can create and develop UbiFunctions in two ways:

-1. **Web UI** — Create and edit functions directly in your Ubidots account, as described below.
+1. **Web UI** — Create and edit functions directly in your Ubidots account.

 2. **CLI** — Create, test, and deploy functions locally with full runtime replication.
-Developing locally unlocks the power of your preferred IDE and AI-powered tools like Claude Code.
+Local development unlocks your preferred IDE and AI-powered tools like Claude Code.

 ```bash